 (If you'd written that same message in plain GSM-7 with no emoji, 175 characters is 2 segments of 153, and the whole thing costs you a third less.
 Worth remembering before you reach for the emoji.)

-Crossover two: Growth to Enterprise (the 500K line)
+Crossover two: Growth to Enterprise (the custom conversation)

 The practical read: every tier down is worth chasing, but the carrier pass-through sets a hard floor on how cheap SMS can ever get.
 Nobody — us, a wholesale CPaaS provider, anyone routing on registered 10DLC — gets under that carrier fee.
 If a vendor quotes you an all-in number below the carrier pass-through, they're either eating margin temporarily or they're not telling you the whole bill.